-The Company relies on third parties to conduct certain elements of the clinical trials for CHEMOSAT and Melphalan/HDS, and if they do not perform their obligations to Delcath, the Company may not be able to obtain regulatory approvals for its system.
+We rely on third parties to conduct certain elements of the clinical trials for CHEMOSAT and Melphalan/HDS, and if they do not perform their obliqations to us, we may not be able to obtain regulatory approvals for our system.

-The Company designs the clinical trials for Melphalan/HDS, but relies on academic institutions, corporate partners, contract research organizations and other third parties to assist in managing, monitoring and otherwise carrying out these trials.
-Delcath relies heavily on these parties for the execution of its clinical studies and control only certain aspects of their activities.
-Accordingly, the Company may have less control over the timing and other aspects of these clinical trials than if Delcath conducted them entirely on its own.
-The Company relies upon third parties to conduct monitoring and data collection of its ongoing and future clinical trials, including its Phase 3 ocular melanoma trial and pivotal ICC trial.
-Although Delcath relies on these third parties to manage the data from these clinical trials, Delcath is responsible for confirming that each of its clinical trials is conducted in accordance with its general investigational plan and protocol.
-Moreover, the FDA and foreign regulatory agencies require Delcath to comply with GCPs for conducting, recording and reporting the results of clinical trials to assure that the data and results are credible and accurate and that the trial participants are adequately protected.
+We design the clinical trials for Melphalan/HDS, but rely on academic institutions, corporate partners, contract research organizations and other third parties to assist in managing, monitoring and otherwise carrying out these trials.
+We rely heavily on these parties for the execution of our clinical studies and control only certain aspects of their activities.
+Accordingly, we may have less control over the timing and other aspects of these clinical trials than if we conducted them entirely on its own.
+We rely on third parties to conduct monitoring and data collection of our ongoing and future clinical trials, including our Phase 3 ocular melanoma trial and pivotal ICC trial.
+Although we rely on these third parties to manage the data from these clinical trials, we are responsible for confirming that each of our clinical trials is conducted in accordance with our general investigational plan and protocol.

+Moreover, the FDA and foreign regulatory agencies require us to comply with GCPs for conducting, recording and reporting the results of clinical trials to assure that the data and results are credible and accurate and that the trial participants are adequately protected.
 The FDA enforces these GCP regulations through periodic inspections of trial sponsors, principal investigators and trial sites.
-The Company's reliance on third parties does not relieve it of these responsibilities and requirements and if Delcath or the third parties upon whom the Company relies for its clinical trials fail to comply with the applicable GCPs, the data generated in its clinical trials may be deemed unreliable and the FDA or other foreign regulatory agencies may require Delcath to perform additional trials before approving our marketing application.
-The Company cannot assure you that, upon inspection, the FDA will determine that any of its clinical trials comply or complied with GCPs.
-In addition, Delcath's clinical trials must be conducted with product that complies with the FDA's cGMP requirements.
-The Company's failure to comply with these regulations may require it to repeat clinical trials, which would delay the regulatory approval process, and may result in a failure to obtain regulatory approval for Melphalan/HDS if these requirements are not met.
+Our reliance on third parties does not relieve us of these responsibilities and requirements and if we or the third parties upon whom we rely for our clinical trials fail to comply with the applicable GCPs, the data generated in our clinical trials may be deemed unreliable and the FDA or other foreign regulatory agencies may require us to perform additional trials before approving our marketing application.
+We cannot assure you that, upon inspection, the FDA will determine that any of our clinical trials comply or complied with GCPs.
+In addition, our clinical trials must be conducted with product that complies with the FDA's cGMP requirements.
+Our failure to comply with these regulations may require us to repeat clini

-Purchasers of CHEMOSAT in the EEA may not receive third-party reimbursement or such reimbursement may be inadequate.
-Without adequate reimbursement, Delcath may not be able to successfully commercialize CHEMOSAT in the EEA.
+Purchasers of CHEMOSAT in the EU may not receive third-party reimbursement or such reimbursement may be inadequate.
+Without adequate reimbursement, we may not be able to successfully commercialize CHEMOSAT in the EU.

-The Company has obtained the right to affix the CE Mark for CHEMOSAT, and under the medac License, medac intends to seek third-party or government reimbursement within those countries in the EEA where it expects to market and sell CHEMOSAT.
-In Germany, the Company had received a ZE diagnostic-related group code ("ZE Code"), which, beginning in 2016, permits hospitals in Germany to obtain reimbursement for CHEMOSAT procedures.
+We have obtained the right to affix the CE Mark for CHEMOSAT, and under the definitive licensing agreement, or the medac License, for CHEMOSAT commercialization in Europe with medac, medac intends to seek third-party or government reimbursement within those countries in the EU where it expects to market and sell CHEMOSAT.
+In Germany, we had received a ZE diagnostic-related group code, or ZE Code, which, beginning in 2016, permits hospitals in Germany to obtain reimbursement for CHEMOSAT procedures.
 Negotiations on the amount of reimbursement to be received under the ZE Code were concluded in 2016 and the procedure was reimbursed under the ZE Code in 2017.
 Reimbursement negotiations under the ZE system are conducted annually.
 Consequently, reimbursement obtained may not be for the full amount sought.
-In countries where medac is able to obtain reimbursement, local policy could limit the Company's ability to obtain adequate and consistent reimbursement and limit other sales opportunities in those countries.
+In countries where medac is able to obtain reimbursement, local policy could limit our ability to obtain adequate and consistent reimbursement and limit other sales opportunities in those countries.